Vinzent03/obsidian-git-mobile/README.md

 - SSH authentication is not supported ([isomorphic-git issue](https://github.com/isomorphic-git/isomorphic-git/issues/231))
 - Repo size is limited, because of memory restrictions
-- Rebase merge strategy is not available
+- Rebase merge strategy is not supported
+- Submoduels are not supported

 ## Installation and clone a repo